 What is a Cochlear Implant?

-A Cochlear Implant provides a sensation of hearing to people who have a permanent severe to profound deafness and cannot hear the full range of speech sounds with standard hearing aids .
-A Cochlear Implant has two parts one is a worn like a hearing aid behind the ear and clips onto the clothes and other is surgically implanted.
+A cochlear implant provides a sensation of hearing to people who have a permanent severe to profound deafness and cannot hear the full range of speech sounds with standard hearing aids.
+A cochlear implant has two parts as one is a worn like a hearing aid behind the ear and clips onto the clothes and the other is surgically implanted.

 Different ways of communicating

-Sound Language is expressed by movements of the hands and face it is the primary language is used by many hearing loss people.
+Sound language is expressed by movements of the hands and face.
+It is the primary language and is used by many those who have hearing loss.